-- The @XmlMimeType annotation is used to map the DataHandler, as follows: - If starting from WSDL, it is used to map the xmime:expectedContentTypes="application/octet-stream" to DataHandler in the generated SEI. - If starting from Java, it is used to generate an appropriate schema type in the generated WSDL. - Cast the DataHandler to StreamingDataHandler and use the StreamingDataHandler.moveTo(File) method to store the contents of the attachment to a file.
+- The @StreamingAttachement annotation is used to configure the streaming SOAP attachment.
+For more information, see "Configuring Streaming SOAP Attachments" on page 5-8. - The @XmlMimeType annotation is used to map the DataHandler, as follows: - If starting from WSDL, it is used to map the xmime:expectedContentTypes="application/octet-stream" to DataHandler in the generated SEI. - If starting from Java, it is used to generate an appropriate schema type in the generated WSDL. - Cast the DataHandler to StreamingDataHandler and use the StreamingDataHandler.moveTo(File) method to store the contents of the attachment to a file.

-Configuring Streaming SOAP Attachments
+5.2.3 Configuring Streaming SOAP Attachments